ConacBreslin/technostalgia/README.md

 ## Structure
 The site will have 9 pages, These will be welcome, registration, login, logout, browsing, add technology, edit techology, delete technology, inie page and a page for the final result.
 The quiz should automatically usher the player through all the stages of the quiz once they start through to the end.
 At the end they should be able to quit or replay.
 ## Skeleton
-The welcome page  explains what the site is about and encourage visitors to register.
+The welcome page  explains what the site is about and encourages visitors to register.
-The technology collections page should have the ability for teh visitor or member to view all the technologies or to view them by category. [here](assets/images/wireframes.pdf).
+The technology collections page should have the ability for the visitor or member to view all the technologies or to sort them by keyword or category. [here](assets/images/wireframes.pdf).
 ## Surface/Design (Design Choices fonts, icons, colours, styling, backgroundss)

 ### Imagery